 Tufts’ most recent descent into censorship began in December 2006, when a conservative campus newspaper called The Primary Source (TPS) published a satirical Christmas carol entitled "Oh Come All Ye Black Folk."
 The piece sparked controversy on campus for its biting parody of race-based admissions.
-In response, TPS published an apology shortly afterward.
-Four months later, in April 2007, TPS ran another piece entitled "Islam—Arabic Translation: Submission," a satire that ridiculed Tufts’ "Islamic Awareness Week" by highlighting militant Islamic terrorism and other verifiable facts about Islam.
+In response, TPS published an apology on December 6, 2006.
+Four months later, in April 2007, TPS ran another piece entitled "Islam—Arabic Translation: Submission," a satirical advertisement that ridiculed Tufts’ "Islamic Awareness Week" by highlighting militant Islamic terrorism.
 That month, students filed charges alleging that the December article constituted "harassment" and created a "hostile environment" as well as similar charges about the piece on Islam.

 On April 20, 2007, Tufts’ Committee on Student Life issued a decision holding that TPS had violated the university’s harassment policy by publishing the two pieces.
-The Committee strangely found that the carol "targeted [black students] on the basis of their race, subjected them to ridicule and embarrassment, intimidated them, and had a deleterious impact on their growth and well-being on campus."
+The Committee found that the carol "targeted [black students] on the basis of their race, subjected them to ridicule and embarrassment, intimidated them, and had a deleterious impact on their growth and well-being on campus."
 The Committee also held that the parody of Islamic Awareness Week "targeted members of the Tufts Muslim community for harassment and embarrassment, and that Muslim students felt psychologically intimidated by the piece."
 As punishment, the committee banned TPS from running unsigned or anonymous works and also recommended that the student government "consider the behavior of student groups" in future decisions on recognition and funding.

 In May 2007, the ACLU of Massachusetts also protested Tufts’ treatment of TPS, and during the summer TPS appealed the committee’s findings.
 Tufts Dean of Undergraduate Education James Glaser reversed the ban on anonymous speech in TPS, saying, "[t]o protect freedom of expression at Tufts, I must reverse this aspect of the outcome.
 I leave untouched the remainder of the committee’s opinion."
 And President Bacow released a statement saying that Tufts "must be vigilant in defending individual liberties even if it means that from time to time we must tolerate speech that violates our standards of civility and respect."
 Yet the finding that TPS had "harassed" students merely by running the parody articles was inexplicably allowed to stand.
-For the last year, Tufts’ official line in the specific case of TPS remains: TPS racially harassed and intimidated African-American and Muslim students—even though the university admits that punishing them for these offenses would violate the principles of freedom of expression.
+For the last year, Tufts’ official line has been that TPS racially harassed and intimidated African-American and Muslim students—even though the university admits that punishing them for these offenses would violate the principles of freedom of expression.